KennyVilella/soil_dynamics_cpp/docs/relax.rst

 Terrain relaxation
 ------------------

-This is done by the `RelaxTerrain` function in the `relax.cpp` file.
+This is done by the :code:`RelaxTerrain` function in the :code:`relax.cpp` file.
-Note that the meaning of the two-digit codes given by the function `CheckUnstableTerrainCell` and used by the function `RelaxUnstableTerrainCell` is explained in the docstring of the function `CheckUnstableTerrainCell`.
+Note that the meaning of the two-digit codes given by the function :code:`CheckUnstableTerrainCell` and used by the function :code:`RelaxUnstableTerrainCell` is explained in the docstring of the function :code:`CheckUnstableTerrainCell`.
-In this section, the main focus is to explain the physical reasoning behind the implementation of the `RelaxUnstableTerrainCell` function.
+In this section, the main focus is to explain the physical reasoning behind the implementation of the :code:`RelaxUnstableTerrainCell` function.

 Description of the different cases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^